• Home

 As the British Army and Navy Retreat the Spirit of '76 ignites into A National Bonfire

-All 13 Colonies have their representatives sign the Declaration of Independence on August 2, 1776 - one month after Continental and militia forces win the First Battle for Charlestown.
+All 13 Colonies have their representatives sign the Declaration of Independence on August 2, 1776 - one month after Continental and allied militia forces win the First Battle for Charlestown.
 America has proven they can stand up and win against the "finest army and navy in the world".
 Independence fever breaks out into a national "glorious cause" for self-government by the people.

 "...rebellion would have never turned into Revolution ..."